jnozzi/cocoadev.com/markdown/SeekingSafeWayToRequestAMonospaceFont.md

-Is there a "reasonably safe" (i.e., "somewhat general", non-installation-specific) way to ask for a monospace font when using the General/NSFont class?
+Is there a "reasonably safe" (i.e., "somewhat general", non-installation-specific) way to ask for a monospace font when using the NSFont class?

 I just want to set a monospaced font for some results I am displaying in a text view.